pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

     type in python expressions in a running application and see the results.

   * :doc:`plugins`: Though most plugins are Global Plugins, you can code Aircraft and Scenery plugins.

+  * :doc:`xpyce`: For security / privacy reasons, you can now distribute Plugins which contain encrypted modules.

   .. note:: I strongly suggest the  simplified interface described by :py:mod:`xp`.
 You'll find it much faster and easier to write new
     code using this interace and won't wear out your XPLM keys.